-Then back on the Needs tab you will see a new Need Area to indicate that the new needs were selected based on a search, as opposed to an Autoselect that is based on service packages then needs.
+Then back on the Needs tab you will see new Need Areas to indicate the service packages that the new needs came from.
+A comment will show that the needs were selected based on a search, as opposed to an Autoselect that is based on service packages then needs.